wwwlicious/wwwlicious.bamboo.xunit/README.md

 ## How to use

-Add the task your your build job.
+Add the task to your build job.

 ![Task](assets/xunittask_screen.PNG)